Biology (BIO)

 4, 3/1

 Prerequisites: BIO 111 (grade of C or better), BIO 211, BIO 213, CHE 111/113, CHE112/114 and CHE 201.
-Structure, organization, and function in living matter at the molecular level.
-Offered alternate years.
+An in-depth study of the structure and function of eukaryotic genes at the molecular level.
+Topics include the cellular machinery of gene expression, processes that regulate gene expression, the structure and evolution of the genome, and genes that regulate development.
+Offered occasionally.

 BIO 308 SURVEY OF HUMAN ANATOMY AND PHYSIOLOGY